MaroIsLife/Ft_server/README.md

 # Ft_server
  This is a System Administration subject.
 This project is a Web Server made with Docker.
-(42 Login MOUGNOU)

  Building an image then Running the container which will run a fully functional web server with wordpress and phpmyadmin included.